Generic Name: itraconazole (i-tra-KOE-na-zole)

 Use of itraconazole capsules along with certain other medicines may increase your risk of serious and sometimes fatal heart problems, including irregular heartbeat.
 Do not take itraconazole capsules if you are also taking cisapride, pimozide, quinidine, dofetilide, or levacetylmethadol (levomethadyl).

-Itraconazole capsules is used for:
+Itraconazole capsules are used for:

 Treating fungal infections.
 It may also be used for other conditions as determined by your doctor.